vandersijp/ukri/README.md

 ## Objective

 The objective is to automatically map project descriptions against a set of narratives (i.e. 10 areas and 3 imperatives).
+The 'mapping' aims to illustrate how relevant a project is to each of the narratives.

-- Each narrative is syntactically structured with a header hierarchy to improve the accuracy of the mapping.
+- Each narrative is **syntactically structured** with a header hierarchy to improve the accuracy of the mapping.
 The content is identical to the one published in www.ukri.org/reimagine-manufacturing.
 - Each project description consists of a **title** and the **public description** as submitted during their application.

-The 'mapping' aims to illustrate how relevant a project is to each of the narratives.
-It is a relative measure and could be reported for **each project** as:
+Relevance is a relative measure and could be reported for **each project** as:

 **narrative → relevance**